linuxone-community-cloud/jupyter-lab-ml/README.md

 # Running AI/ML in Jupyter Lab on IBM LinuxONE / IBM Z servers
 ## Overview
-The following guidelines can be used to explore Machine Learning applications using Jupyter Lab and Python ML libraries for IBM LinuxONE / IBM Z. IBM LinuxONE / IBM Z servers are designed to be more powerful than x86, through a combination of processor architecture, clock speed, cache, optimization, and I/O offloading.
-IBM z16 generation comes with Telum central processor with a new dedicated on-chip accelerator for AI inference.
+AI/ML on IBM Z and LinuxONE lab is designed to demonstrate how popular Python frameworks and Jupyter Lab can be used on IBM Z / IBM LinuxONE.
+IBM LinuxONE / IBM Z servers are designed to be more powerful than x86, through a combination of processor architecture, clock speed, cache, optimization, and I/O offloading.
+IBM z17 generation comes with Telum II central processor with a dedicated on-chip accelerator for AI inference.
 This design enables real time AI/ML processing embedded directly in transactional workloads.
 Jupyter Lab is packaged as a container that includes popular ML libraries such as Keras, Tensorflow, PyTorch, XGBoost, and SciKit-Learn.
 It also comes with several ML examples and sample data to train and validate the models.

    1. The first example demonstrates a client retention analysis using SciKit-Learn.
    2. The second example demonstrates MNIST handwritten digits recogniton using Keras and Tensorflow.